Tested Baking & Dessert Recipes & Videos

 Strawberry Ice Cream

-Transfer the mixture to the chilled container of your ice cream machine and process according to the manufacturer's instructions.
-Once made, transfer the raspberry sherbet to a chilled container and place in the freezer for a few hours, or until it reaches the desired consistency.
-If the sherbet becomes too hard, place in the refrigerator until softened before serving.
+Method Two: If using an ice cream machine, first cover and chill the mixture in the refrigerator for several hours until cold.
+Then place in your ice cream machine and process according to the manufacturer's instructions.
+If still soft, transfer the raspberry sherbet to a covered container and place in the freezer for a few hours, or until it reaches the desired consistency.

 Raspberry Sherbet Recipe: